 Assuming you’re following the walkthrough chronologically, you should find yourself along the northeastern edge of the Old Sycamore Depths.
 From where you start head south to find more Giant Centipedes, this time joined by a new variant - the Spitting Giant Centipede.
 As their name suggests, they attack by spitting acid, which only deals 1d4 damage, but it’s a Ranged Touch Attack, meaning your Armor, Shield and Natural bonuses to Armor Class do not apply, making your typical warrior much more vulnerable to them.
 To see what your Touch Armor Class is, press “C” to bring up your character menu, and find the “Touch” entry under the “Armor Class & Saving Throws” section of your character sheet.

 Shortly after the fight with the centipedes, the path will fork.
 Ignore the branch to the southwest and continue south until you find… another fork!
 This time take the fork to the east and follow it until you reach a watery chamber guarded by two Giant Centipedes.
-Smite them, then loot a sack to the northwest to find a Recipe: Jeweled Rice, search another sack in the center of the chamber to find the Mandible of a Huge Bug, and finally loot some rocks to the east to obtain a Scorched Fragment of a Necklace.
+Smite them, then loot a submerged sack to the east to find the Recipe: Jeweled Rice and a pile of rocks further east (also submerged) to find a Scorched Fragment of a Necklace.
+With that mundane loot accounted for, turn yourself to the… ah… giant bug in the northwestern corner of the chamber, which you can search for the Mandibles of a Huge Bug.

 |Reward: For bringing Gatekeeper Quoggy a Mandible of a Huge Bug|